I would like to wish all the GameMasters out there a very Happy GM Day!

 So I would like to thank all the gamers who have GameMastered roleplaying games for me over the years, and to wish each and every GM out there a very Happy GameMaster's Day.

-And to Nick Roberts (wherever you are!), one of the former players in my Friday night gaming group who willingly picked up the GM dice and rulebooks and ran a game from time to time so that I might have the experience of playing in an rpg every so often, *THANK YOU*.
-And to David Matchuk, who has recently taken up the mantle so that I could get to play, another big shout out.
+And to Nick Roberts, one of the players in my Friday night gaming group who has willingly picked up the GM dice and rulebooks and run a game from time to time so that I might have the experience of playing in an rpg every so often, *THANK YOU*.
 I really do appreciate it.